Vishvanath0523/Vishvanath0523/README.md

 ### 🚀 About Me
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________

-"Hi there! 👋 I'm a Master's student in Data Science with a solid foundation in programming languages including C, Python, Java, and CSS.
+"Hi there! 👋 I'm a Master's student in Data Science with a solid foundation in programming languages including C, Python, Java, HTML, JS, CSS.
 My passion lies in creating innovative tools that monitor and optimize system performance.

 I thrive on tackling challenges in automation, data analysis, and visualization, turning raw data into actionable insights.
 With hands-on experience in building solutions that bridge efficiency and creativity, I aim to make a meaningful impact through technology.